unattended-backpack/sigil-node/README.md

 5. If things still aren't working head to the Sigil discord or open an issue with as many error logs as you can collect over the services.

 # Developing & maintaining

-When a new Contemplant template is pushed to Vast.ai make sure to copy the new template hash from the Vast UI and add it to `scripts/exit/start-magister`, overwriting the old `template_hash`.

 When the Sigil team makes changes, make sure to update `.env.maintainer` values and config files in `config`.  `genesis.json`, `rollup.json`, and `l1-contracts.json` come from the `op-deployer inspect` command.  `51611.json` comes from op-succinct contract deployment.
                                                                                                                                                                                                            o